- ACRONYMS AND DEFINITIONS

 - CrCl ≥ 60 ml/min: no dose adjustment necessary

-- CrCl 16 - 59 ml/min: dose should not exceed 1 tablet twice a day
+- CrCl 16 - 59 ml/min: dose should not exceed 1 tablet twice daily

 - CrCl ≤ 15 ml/min: DO NOT USE